shiromi-basil/max-flow-network/README.md

     java Menu.java

 ## Features
+* Input flow matrix through keyboard.
+* Read flow matrix from file.
+* Display flow matrix.
-* Find maximum possible flow from source to sink.
+* Calculate maximum possible flow from source to sink.
 * Display flow of each path.
-* Add a new node to the network.
+* Add a new edge to the network.
-* Delete a node from the network.
+* Delete a edge from the network.
-*
+* Change capacity of an existing edge.
+* Recalculate maximum possible flow after any changes.

 ## Screenshots
 Input & Output